 Likewise, during this 10 day- Bhutan cultural tour, you will get a chance to explore the monasteries and fortresses of this ancient city, Gangtey, and discover the unique Bhutanese culture.
 Leaving Thimphu behind, you will head towards the Gangtey Valley via Dochula Pass.
 This beautiful valley is home to the black-necked crane in the winter months.

 You will begin your sightseeing tour in Gangtey by visiting Gangtey Monastery.
 It is generally known as Gantey Goempa, an essential monastery of Buddhism's Nyingma school.
-This 4 story monastery is built in traditional Tibetian architectural style using large timber wood pillars.
+This four story monastery is built in traditional Tibetian architectural style using large timber wood pillars.
 The walls of the monastery are white with colorful windows.
 Each corner of the monster has dragons, garudas that give you an auspicious and spiritual aura.

 From Gangtey Monastery, you can also go for a pleasant walk around the Gangtey nature trail to witness Black-Necked Cranes.
-At the beginning of the trial, you will notice the mani stone wall to the north of the Gangtey Gompa and ends in Khewa Lhakhang.
+At the beginning of the trial, you will notice the mani stone wall north of the Gangtey Gompa and ends in Khewa Lhakhang.
 This hike offers you a spectacular view of Phobjikha Valley.

 Moreover, you can also opt for a day climb around Phobjikha Valley and visit Black-Necked Crane Information Center.
 It has an observation room well-equipped with a high-power telescope so that you can capture the best view of the cranes.

 Further, you will continue your tour with a short drive towards Punakha Valley.
 Here you will visit Chimi Lhakhang, which features three Docheys (Courtyards).
-Inside the Dzong, you will see beautiful decorated carved woodwork and colorful paintings.
-After exploring this unique Dzong you will continue to Punakha.
-Bhutan's capital from 1637 to 1907, and the first assembly was hosted here in 1953.
+Inside the Dzong, you will see beautiful, decorated carved woodwork and colorful paintings.
+After exploring this unique Dzong, you will continue to Punakha.
+Bhutan's capital from 1637 to 1907 and the first assembly was hosted here in 1953.

 Later in Punakha, you will also visit Punakha Dzong, one of Bhutan's most famous sights.
 The only way to get into the second largest and oldest Dzong is to cross the Bazam (bridge) as it sits between two major rivers (Pho Chu and Mo Chu) in Bhutan.
 Next, you will also go for a day hike to Khamsum Yulley Namgyal Monastery.
 In 2004, the Queen of Bhutan built this monastery on the hill above the Punakha Valley.
 After exploring the beautiful ancient Punakha valley, you will drive back to Paro Valley via Dochula Pass.